 Option 2 has you hiking the Meskendir Trail from Göreme.
 You can either walk to the trailhead from the town center or drive to the trailhead directly.
 As a bonus, you’ll see lots of neat cave dwellings on the trail through Meskendir Valley.

-Hiking in Red Valley may be the most straightforward of all 3 major hikes because the entrance point can actually be found on Google Maps.
+Hiking in Red Valley may be the most straightforward of all 3 major hiking valleys in the region because the entrance point can actually be found on Google Maps.
 Just search for the Red Valley Panoramic Viewpoint and you’ll be directed to a place where you can easily park your car and hit the trails.

 Hint: You can also search for Crazy Ali’s Cafe and you’ll be directed to the same place.

 The Red Valley trailhead is at the same point as this popular sunset spot and lookout viewpoint.
 You can easily see the trails as they wind through the valley below and make your way down in that direction.

 If you hike all the way through Red Valley, you’ll eventually link up to Rose Valley and you’ll have the option to hiking through to the main road or completing the loop and ending at the viewpoint where you started.
 If you choose to do the loop, just know you’ll be faced with a lot of altitude gain at the end of your hike.

 10. Watch the sunset at Panoramic Viewpoint

 Panoramic Viewpoint as mentioned above, is the perfect place to enjoy the sunset on your Cappadocia trip and witness the changing red and pink hues of the rock formations below.